Guest Health & Safety

 Services & Amenities

 The city, state and federal health and safety measures we’ve adopted mean that some of the regular services and amenities we normally provide may differ from what you’ve experienced in the past or is communicated on our website.
-Currently, our pool, rock waterfall hot tub and gym area in Plymouth, and our hot tub and fitness center in Claremont, are closed.
+In Plymouth, our pool, rock waterfall hot tub and fitness center are open.
+In Claremont, our hot tub is open, but our fitness center is closed.
 Plymouth’s on-site Spa is open for limited services, with restrictions and safety protocols in place.
 Please contact us with any questions you may have.